 But because it is all connected speech, by istiḥsān we make him liable, even though by qiyas he wasnt

+7:295 statue of limitations, that if it been a while since hadd and man is penitent, then idraa of hadd, and this is for theft or highway robbery.
+And hadith of umar saying they do that testifying out of a grudge.

 7:312 if someone is being forced to sell by a gang and they say sell this slave that’s worth 10k for 1k, then if he sells for less than 1k, by qiyas he wasn’t forced and the sale is valid, but by istiḥsān nah he was still forced and the sale is not valid, because it’s the same in meaning for him

 7:312 iif gang forced him to sell slave for 1000 dirhams and he sells for 1000 dinars, by qiyas this is still a sale, but by istihsan sale invalid because theyre both forms of currency